 When it started rolling up on the south and west coasts where tourism is most prominent, tractors and troupes armed with rakes were sent to the shores to scoop up as many heaps as possible and dump elsewhere.

 After a few days, the colour of it darkens as it’s dried by the sun, and acid is released into the atmosphere.
 With that comes a stench and countless clusters of tiny flies hovering over stinky heaps of seaweed brought on the sand by incoming waves at high tide.

-Discussions on its origin (sargassum) and possible uses flooded the internet, radio talk show programs and print media.
+Discussions on its origin and possible uses flooded the internet, radio talk show programs and print media.

-Special Update (as of June 2nd, 2020 – years after this post was written), a Barbadian chemist duo of OASIS Laboratory, is the first to launch a sargassum-based skin-care business.
+- 1. As of June 2nd, 2020 (years after this post was published here), a Barbadian chemist duo of OASIS Laboratory, is the first to launch a sargassum-based skin-care business.

 - 2. The seaweed is back again; so far I’ve seen it on the south east and south coasts.
 The new feature photo for this blog post was taken at Long Beach, Christ Church in May 2022.